BlablaTara/SupportTool/README.md

 #### **COLLECTIONS-CHECK:**

-> Checks all the collections your environment variables has for data.
+> Checks all collections defined in your environment variables for data.
 - If success -> shows all the collections you choose.
 - If fail -> shows all the empty collections